beloglazov/openstack-centos-kvm-glusterfs/README.rst

    attached to VMs, which is managed via an API compatible with Amazon Elastic Block Storage (EBS).
--  *Node Controller*: controls the life cycle of VMs within a physical nodes using the functionality provided by the hypervisor.
+-  *Node Controller*: controls the life cycle of VMs within a physical node using the functionality provided by the hypervisor.

 OpenNebula [18]_ is an open source IaaS Cloud platform originally established as a research project back in 2005 by Ignacio M. Llorente